 Previously, all of HG&E’s streetlights operated using high pressure sodium (HPS) bulbs, which have been surpassed by LED technology in terms of energy efficiency, lighting uniformity and useful life.
 In fact, this streetlight conversion has resulted in an energy savings of approximately 60%, resulting in over $100,000 in City lighting costs saved per year.

-In 2011, HG&E received a $168,000 grant from the Massachusetts Department of Energy Resources (DOER), through the Green Communities Program, to support the LED conversion, which has a total estimated cost of $1.5 million.
-Total energy savings through this conversion are estimated to be equivalent to the annual output from a 2 MW solar facility.
+In 2011, HG&E received a $168,000 grant from the Massachusetts Department of Energy Resources (DOER), through the Green Communities Program, to support the LED conversion, which had a total cost of approximately $1.5 million.
+Total energy savings through this conversion are equivalent to the annual output from a 2 MW solar facility.
 Learn more about HG&E’s solar initiatives.